robertjdominguez/docs-bot/README.md

 ### Repeat with less "context" in each query to gauge efficacy

-In the previous example,w e used `What's required for me to use one?` as the next query.
+In the previous example, we used `What's required for me to use one?` as the second query.
 We didn't mention the word `model`.
 Again, we'll force GPT to use context from previous messages to see how well it can do.
 It's also been given a directive in its prompt to not hallucinate or make up information...sometimes this works well.
 As an example, here's our next query (including all previous messages):